Timmy Ryan: Beginnings

-Ryan joined the Limerick senior team in 1930, however, it would be another three years before the team emerged as a major force after a decade in the doldrums.
-Ryan lined out in his first Munster decider that year, as Limerick faced Waterford.
+Ryan joined the Limerick senior team in 1930.

+Ryan lined out in his first Munster decider in 1933, as Limerick faced Waterford.
 With eight minutes left in the game, some spectators invaded the pitch and the match was abandoned.
 Since Limerick were winning by 3–7 to 1–2, the Munster Council declared them the champions and Ryan collected his first Munster medal.
 The subsequent All-Ireland final on 3 September 1933, saw a record crowd of 45,176 travel to Croke Park to see Limerick face Kilkenny.
 After being level at the interval, the game remained close in the second half until a solo-run goal by Johnny Dunne sealed a 1–7 to 0–6 victory for Kilkenny.

 Dominance

 A successful league campaign throughout 1933–34 saw Limerick reach the decider against Dublin.
 In spite of home advantage, Limerick had to battle hard for a 3–6 to 3–3 victory.
 It was Ryan's first league medal.
 The subsequent provincial championship saw Limerick reach the decider, where they played Waterford for the second year in-a-row.
 The result was much the same, with Ryan collecting a second Munster medal following a 4–8 to 2–5 victory.
 The All-Ireland final on 2 September 1934, was a special occasion as it was the golden jubilee final of the Gaelic Athletic Association.
 Dublin were the opponents and a close game developed.
 After leading by a point at the interval, Limerick went five clear with time running out.
 Dublin fought their way back to secure a remarkable draw.
 The replay on 30 September turned out to be an even closer affair, with both sides level with two minutes to go.
-Points from Mick Mackey and Jackie O'Connell and a remarkable four goals from Dave Clohessy secured a 5–2 to 2–6 victory for Limerick.
+Points from Mick Mackey and Jackie O'Connell and four goals from Dave Clohessy secured a 5–2 to 2–6 victory for Limerick.
 The win gave Ryan an All-Ireland medal, while he also had the honour of collecting the Liam MacCarthy Cup as captain.